 Normally, when a plant changes its generic name, it retains its specific name, but with our coleus, there was a complication: There was already a plant named Solenostemon blumei.
 Since two plants can’t share the same name (imagine the confusion if they did!), it was given a new specific name, scutellarioides, and thus became Solenostemon scutellarioides.
 The new specific name comes from the fact that coleus flowers resemble those of the skullcap (Scutellaria spp.) (spp. means “many species”).

-It turns out that the genus Plectranthusis not unknown to gardeners.
+It turned out that the genus Plectranthusis not unknown to gardeners.
 Several species are grown as annuals or houseplants: Swedish ivy (Plectranthus australis), Mexican mint (P. amboinicus), white-edged Swedish ivy (P. coleioides ‘Marginata’), etc. And sure enough, they look a lot like a coleus in many, many ways.
-But that means you’ll have to rewrite a whole lot of labels if you have a big collection of coleus!

 Let’s hope this change is the last one!